 Annie is currently a senior at Marblehead High School where she is apart of the swim team.
 She is also the Vice President of a club called Venture Crew.
 Annie has traveled to Bulgaria two times for service learning trips, where she soon after discovered her passion to be an intern.
 She loves to travel, and is very excited to be working on the Bulgaria service learning trips.
 Annie looks forward to traveling to the United Nations and to work on more projects.

-Maya Amsler is currently a junior at Marblehead High School where she sings in the choir and participates in the drama program.
+Maya is currently a Senior at Marblehead High School where she sings in the choir and participates in the drama program.
 She has a fascination with other cultures and countries around the world and hopes to study international relations in her higher education.
-Maya travelled to Bulgaria two summers ago with Stone and Compass and had an amazing experience.
+Maya traveled to Bulgaria two summers ago with Stone and Compass and had an amazing experience.
 After going on the Dominica service trip last February, Maya has become devoted to the Dominica project, becoming region leader and hopes to expand the relationships with this country and to develop a second trip to Dominica in the near future.
 Maya also designed the Stone and Compass honey labels and is constantly creating.